The Wort Jackson Hole

 Jackson Hole, The Rockies, United States of America

 In the middle of the Teton mountain range in north west Wyoming, Jackson Hole is remote but it’s surprisingly easy to access.
-Travelers from Europe can reach Jackson with only one plane change.
+Travellers from Europe can reach Jackson with only one plane change.